 Mr. Hackman has emceed several local Junior Miss / Distinguished Young Woman pageants, and served on the original board of directors for the Miss Mississippi affiliated Miss Madison the City Pageant.
 He works with the Boy Scouts of America in the development of Eagle Projects, where he has been instrumental in developing a series of Chimney Swift Towers on campus to help provide both nesting and roosting locations for Chimney Swifts, as more and more people seek to rid them from nesting in their chimneys.

 Mr. Hackman shares his knowledge all over the state as “The Birdman” on the statewide radio broadcast Weekend Gardening Show, filling in as a guest host when Garden Mama, Nellie Neal is out.
 He gives numerous slide presentations to garden clubs and civic clubs as well as libraries throughout the state of Mississippi.
 He has given over 75 presentations in the last few years, including the Statewide Association of Federated Garden Clubs Annual Conference in 2002 and 2013.
 He has served in the past as the President of the Jackson Audubon Society and the Mississippi Ornithological Society, where he is currently serving as Immediate Past President on the Board of Directors.

 Each summer, Mr. H leads tours all over the world, taking no profit for himself in order to keep down costs, so that citizens of our area can experience other cultures and ecosystems of the world.
-He has led tours to Australia, New Zealand, Costa Rica, Ecuador and the Galapagos Islands, and Europe.
-He is currently signing up adults and students from various schools to travel to Ecuador and the Galapagos this coming summer of 2021, and to the Amazon Rainforest in 2022.
+He has led tours to Australia, New Zealand, Costa Rica, Ecuador and the Galapagos Islands, and quite a few countries in Europe.
+He is currently signing up adults and students from various schools for two different 2022 tours.
+One is to travel to the UK and the other is the chance of a lifetime to visit the Amazon Rainforest in 2022.